 If you don’t have any kind of prescription insurance coverage, there’s also the Costco Member Prescription Program that can help you save.
 And for your animals, Costco’s pharmacy also carries pet medication.

 One of the major advantages of shopping at Costco is its convenient return policy.
-While some things like electronics need to be returned within 90 days, most Costco purchases can generally be returned after — wait for it — two years.
+The return period for most Costco purchases is two years.
+However, some items, like electronics, must be returned within 90 days.
 Because Costco members don’t usually abuse this policy, they can keep it extremely customer-focused.